-As some of the most exclusive and luxury airport lounges available, The Centurion lounges make travel a breeze for cardholders of The Platinum Card® from American Express and The Business Platinum® Card from American Express.
+As some of the most exclusive and luxury airport lounges available, The Centurion lounges make travel a breeze for cardholders of The Platinum Card® from American Express, The Business Platinum® Card from American Express and a new addition to membership – the Delta SkyMiles Reserve® American Express Card.
 Locations are limited, but the perks can save you significant time and money while you travel.

 What is The Centurion lounge?

-Centurion lounges include a network of plush airport lounges whose access is limited exclusively to American Express Platinum cardholders and their guests.
+Centurion lounges include a network of plush airport lounges whose access is limited exclusively to American Express Platinum and Delta Reserve cardholders and their guests.
 They are lauded as some of the nicest lounges available, boasting luxury perks and a relaxed atmosphere.